-Stars pay tributes to Olympic skier killed in training crash aged 35
+French Olympic skier killed in training

 America's two-time Olympic champion Ted Ligety wrote on Twitter: "Deeply shocked and saddened about David Poisson.
 Feeling for his friends and family."

-The U.S. Ski Team also sent its condolences: "So sad to hear that David Poisson passed away after a training crash today in Canada.
+The U.S. Ski Team also tweeted: "So sad to hear that David Poisson passed away after a training crash today in Canada.

 "Thoughts and love to his family, friends and @FedFranceSki teammates."